 Many banks will be hesitant to accept an international address and will instead require that you provide them with a local mailing address (do note that you will still need to use your real residential address when completing CRS / tax interviews).
 I have written a guide detailing how to acquire and maintain such addresses, you can read it here.

 Opening accounts in multiple countries imply that you will also need a cost effective way to transfer money between those accounts.
 I have written a guide on the subject that you can read here.

 Business banking, unlike personal banking, can be a bit of a headache in Canada.
-Few banks accept remote applications, those that do rarely have free accounts and the features on offer are never appealing (I have yet to find a business banking product I’m excited about in Canada).
+Few banks accept online applications, those that do rarely have free accounts and the features on offer are never appealing (I have yet to find a business banking product I am excited about in Canada).
 I personally use TD because I am reasonably satisfied with their personal products and because it is the bank that has the most convenient account opening process (you can open business bank accounts online in minutes).
-NBC and RBC also allow remote account opening.
+NBC, RBC and a few others also allow remote account opening.

 If you own a Canadian business but do not have a SIN and cannot travel to Canada to open a business bank account, you can open a Wise account.
 They will give you Canadian banking details that can be linked to Stripe, PayPal, Shopify Payments etc. Best of all, they support BC LLPs and ON LPs.
 Other options, such as Payoneer, may also work.